 The College provides structures of academic support to students in academic jeopardy to assist in their return to good academic standing.
-Students who are deemed to be in academic jeopardy by the Academic Standards Committee are directed to the Center for Student Success (CSS) for the appropriate support, including academic coaching.
+Students who are deemed to be in academic jeopardy by the Academic Standards Committee are directed to the Office of Student Success for the appropriate support, including academic coaching.
 The student's academic advisor is also informed.
 The CSS tracks student participation.